-The rates of all diagnoses combined for OSHA-recordable events by age and job category for women and men are shown in Figures 18 and 19.
-Women tended to have higher OSHA rates compared with men of the same age group and similar job categories.
-For both men and women, the Service / Security / Crafts and Manual Labor group had the highest OSHA-recordable rates for all diagnoses combined, as well as the highest rates for OSHA-recordable injuries.
-These workers accounted for 16 percent of the work force, but 48 percent of the OSHA-recordable events.
+The rates of all diagnoses combined for OSHA-recordable events by age and job category for women and men are shown in Figures 19 and 20.
+Women tended to have higher OSHA rates compared with men of the same age group and job categories.
+Men in the Service/Security/Crafts and Manual Labor group and women in the Nuclear group had the highest OSHA-recordable rate for all diagnoses combined, as well as the highest rate for OSHA-recordable injuries.
+The Service/Security/Crafts and Manual Labor group accounted for 18 percent of the male work force but 61 percent of the OSHA-recordable events among men.
+Among women, Nuclear workers accounted for 2 percent of the work force but 16 percent of the OSHArecordable events.